faco400/Node_Training_HW9/README.md

 3. **Binary Tree**: Implement a class for a binary tree data structure.
 Include methods for inserting nodes, searching for a node, and traversing the tree (e.g., in-order, pre-order, post-order).
 4. **Graph**: Implement a class for a graph data structure.
 Include methods for adding vertices and edges, performing depth-first search (DFS), and breadth-first search (BFS).
 5. **Linked List**: Implement a class for a singly linked list data structure.
 Include methods for inserting nodes, deleting nodes, and searching for a node.

+### **Part 2: Algorithmic Problems**

+1. **Min/Max Stack**: Implement a class for a stack that supports finding the minimum and maximum elements in constant time (O(1)).
+Include methods for push, pop, getMin, and getMax.

+2. **Binary Search Tree**: Implement a function to determine if a binary tree is a binary search tree (BST).
+Provide an efficient algorithm that checks whether the tree satisfies the BST property.

+3. **Graph Algorithms**: Implement algorithms to find the shortest path between two vertices in a graph using both Dijkstra's algorithm and Breadth-First Search (BFS).

+4. **Linked List Cycle**: Implement a function to detect if a linked list has a cycle.
+Use Floyd's Cycle Detection Algorithm (Tortoise and Hare algorithm) to solve this problem efficiently.

 # Documentation